In-House Social Media Managers

 Use Cases

-• Build monthly performance decks for C-suite review in under 30 minutes with automated data pulls, competitive benchmarks, and business-language narratives.
+• Build monthly performance decks for C-suite review by combining native platform exports, competitive reference examples, and business-language narratives.

 • Justify social media budget with competitive benchmark data that shows exactly where your brand stands relative to 3-5 direct competitors on content strategy and engagement.